Meat processor's misfortune

 Roughly 70 percent of the manufacturer’s beef is sourced from a local farm, but, without notifying the manufacturer, the supplier had been falsifying the origin documents of some of its stock.
 The farm stated that it reared and slaughtered all of its own cows, but six months ago a disease wiped out 25% of its herd and to fill the gap, the supplier began buying slaughtered stock from other abattoirs, without informing its clients of the change of source.

 As a well-run operation with good quality assurance procedures, the meat processor ran product tests for harmful bacteria which can often be found in meat and waited for the results before releasing any products to clients.
-The meat processor’s products began testing positive for salmonella and they immediately notified the Food Standards Agency (FSA).
+The meat processor’s products began testing positive for salmonella and they immediately notified the United States Department of Agriculture (USDA).
 When trying to trace the source of the contamination, it became apparent that only products using beef from the local farm were affected.
-The FSA inspector and the farm management were informed the same day.
-The falsified source documentation had initially stood up to perfunctory reviews, but on closer inspection, the FSA concluded that the salmonella infection could be traced back to the third party abattoir used by the local farm.
+The USDA inspector and the farm management were informed the same day.
+The falsified source documentation had initially stood up to perfunctory reviews, but on closer inspection, the USDA concluded that the salmonella infection could be traced back to the third party abattoir used by the local farm.

 DOWNLOAD THE CASE STUDY

-The FSA immediately shut down the local farm with a suspension order and instructed the manufacturer to hold all products - even products which were not sourced from the local farm.
-The FSA then issued a recall for all products with ingredients sourced from the local farm.
+The USDA immediately shut down the local farm with a suspension order and instructed the manufacturer to hold all products - even products which were not sourced from the local farm.
+The USDA then issued a recall for all products with ingredients sourced from the local farm.

 DOWNLOAD THE CASE STUDY